-Summer is here at last, and so are the parties.
-It's time to relax, be social and enjoy friends and family.
+Summer is just around the corner, and so are the parties we enjoy with friends and family.
 No one wants to give up their social life; and most of the time gatherings mean drinking alcohol.
 If you’re drinking every day of the week, you’ll struggle to reach your fitness goals.
 And of course, once you’ve had a few drinks you’re more likely to crave high calorie foods and less likely to want to workout the next day.

 If you don't drink, there is no reason to start.
 The best option is to be alcohol-free.
 After all, alcohol is mostly bad for you, and any amount can have side effects.

 How much your drinking counteracts your fitness goals will depend on how much you drink and the fitness goals you set for yourself.
 If you want to get up at 5 am for bootcamp, it might mean saying no to drinks late- night.
 If you're training for a marathon, for instance, drinking often won't work with your training plan.
 If you're simply trying to maintain your fitness, enjoying happy hours may suit you fine.

 It is possible to enjoy alcohol and still achieve your fitness goals

 Binging on the weekend may not short circuit a whole week of regular exercise and healthy food choices, but it could certainly slow your progress with both weight and fitness goals.
 We periodize training, periodize nutrition and, you probably want to periodize when you're going to include alcohol.

 If you're trying to lose weight, It has to be done slowly.
 The most effective way to do that is through a lifestyle change that makes room for the occasional glass or two of wine and beer, and an attitude that fights being discouraged and derailing everything if you mess up now and again.